epcim/salt-infra/README.md

-# I'm a Gangster so here is my "gun" to salt the Salt.
+# An OPS sniper rifle for "salt" states

-This repository is minimal salt bootstrap workflow for thees who ever considered use salt modern, light.
+This repository is minimal salt repository for infra bootstrap or single tasks.

-The focus is on minimal bootstrap process, simple git based workflow, reusable states.
+The focus is on minimal setup, simple git based workflow, reusable states.
-It bit target's "ansible like" usage, but "keep calm".

-The overall "minimalist" concepts:
+Usage is like with "ansible", ie: define hosts, shoot them with states.

+Supported workflows:

-1. Clone model repo, fetch base formulas, use salt-ssh, salt-cloud to manage hosts master-less
+1. Clone/add model repo, fetch sources, use salt-ssh, salt-cloud to manage hosts master-less
-2. Clone model repo, start containerized salt-master, use salt-ssh, salt-cloud to saltify/shoot minions
+2. Clone/add model repo, fetch sources, use with docker-compose salt-master
-3. Do (1) to bootstrap your salt-master from foundation node and do (2) to deploy salted infrastructure.
+3. Re-use existing repo, to deploy salt-master & configuration in Kubernetes

 Main features:

+* master-less setup:
-* master-less setup, repo with states leveraging salt-ssh
+  - repo with states leveraging salt-ssh
-* salt-master running in a container docker/k8s
+  - salt-master running in a container
-* formulas pre-installed in stable salt-master container
-* formulas fetched on the fly from multiple git sources
+  - 3rd party formulas fetched on the fly
+* salt-master setup"
+  - master image cicd and pre-installed formulas
+  - docker compose and kubernetes deployment
+* other
-* infrastructure as a code, pillars are "treated" as your infrastructure model
+  - infrastructure as a code, pillars are "treated" as your infrastructure model
-* environments used as individual models, while still keeping salt envs
+  - environments used as individual models, while still keeping salt envs in place

 Optional: